How to Replace Cabin Air Filter On A Toyota Supra: Step-by-Step Guide

 1. Mark Area Use a marker to outline the cutting zone

-2. Cut Opening Apply gentle pressure, cut carefully
+2. Cut Opening Apply light pressure and cut with care

-3. Clean Edges Sand or file down rough edges
+3. Clean Edges Sand or file rough plastic edges

-4. Check Channels Guarantee alignment with the blower box
+4. Check Channels Confirm alignment with the blower box

 Adapting the Lexus Bracket for Secure Filter Placement